tbutts/aoc-2017/src/aoc_2017/11/README.md

   * ` ne,ne,s,s ` is ` 2 ` steps away ( ` se,se ` ).
   * ` se,sw,se,sw,sw ` is ` 3 ` steps away ( ` s,s,sw ` ).

+##  \--- Part Two ---

+_How many steps away_ is the _furthest_ he ever got from his starting position?

+Both parts of this puzzle are complete!
+They provide two gold stars: **